roc-lang/roc/editor/editor-ideas.md

     * GPT-3 can generate correct python functions based on a comment describing the functionality, video [here](https://www.youtube.com/watch?v=utuz7wBGjKM).
 It's possible that training a model using ast's may lead to better results than text based models.
     * Users with large private code bases could (re)train a publicly available error recovery model to experience benefits without having to share their code.
     * It could be useful to a user who is creating a function to show them the most similar function (type signature, name, comment) in a public+their private database.
 Say I was using a web framework and I just created a function that has a multipart form as argument, it would be great to have an example instantly available.
+* Voice input:
+    * Good for accessibility.
+    * https://www.youtube.com/watch?v=Ffa3cXM7bjc is interesting for inspiration.
+    * Describe actions instead of using complicated shortcuts.
+    * Could be efficient way to communicate with smart assistant.

 ## General Thoughts/Ideas